Best Savings Accounts for College Students

 Chase Bank Savings

-Chase is one of the biggest banks in the US, so you might consider it if you prefer a physical bank with lots of branches and ATMs.
-However, like most big banks, the interest rate is very low.
+Chase is one of the biggest banks in the US with thousands of branches and ATMs across the country.
+It is perfect for students who prefer traditional banking, though the interest rate is very low.

-To help you save, you can set up recurring automatic transfers from your checking account into your savings account.
+You can also set up recurring automatic transfers from your checking account to your savings account.

 Chase College Checking℠ - $100 Bonus